 The Palm Court lounge enlightens guests with its calm, airy ambience and an upliftingly bright sun lounge.
 It’s the perfect spot to relax whilst listening to gentle music from the era as you indulge in a light bite or delicious afternoon tea.
 It is so easy to drift off back to a bygone era and imagine some of our iconic historical guests of the past, including Agatha Christie and Noel Coward, doing just the same.

-Served until 5pm for residents of the hotel, enjoy a light lunch or one of our speciality afternoon teas in the Palm Court Lounge.
+Served 12pm-3pm for residents of the hotel, enjoy a light lunch or one of our speciality afternoon teas in the Palm Court Lounge.
 Non-residents will also be able to enjoy afternoon tea from The Nettlefold.
 Pre-booking is required.

 The Palm Court Lounge by day – The Cocktail Club by night.
 This wonderful 1930’s cocktail bar has welcomed legendary guests from all over the world for decades.
 From Churchill and Eisenhower to Wallis Simpson and Noel Coward.
 This is the place to visit to enjoy pre-dinner fizz, a cocktail or a selection of other beverages.